 Wild Rose Trail is a 1.7 mile moderately trafficked loop trail located near North Salt Lake, Utah that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 Wild Rose Trail has three offerings from the trailhead located near North Salt Lake, Utah and is good for all skill levels.
 There is an easy 2 1/2 mile loop for hiking or riding.
 An easy 1 mile (each way) to lookout point.
 And, a moderate 2 1/2 mile trail that overlooks City Creek and Salt Lake.